pattonsgirl/CEG2350/Labs/Lab10/README.md

 ## Extra Credit - G@M3R

-Install ninvader from the source, [ninvaders-0.1.1.tar.gz](ninvaders-0.1.1.tar.gz).
-For credit, you need to detail how you installed ninvaders successfully by including at least the details specified below including which commands you used.
+Install `ninvaders` from the source, [`ninvaders-0.1.1.tar.gz`](ninvaders-0.1.1.tar.gz).
+For credit, you need to detail how you installed `ninvaders` successfully by including at least the details specified below including which commands you used.

 - **Useful Commands: `wget`, `tar`, `apt`, `make`**

 1. Download `ninvaders-0.1.1.tar.gz` to your home directory.
 2. Install / check installation of `gcc` and `ncurses`.
-3. Extract ninvaders to your home directory.
+3. Extract `ninvaders` to your home directory.
-4. Compile ninvaders
+4. Compile `ninvaders`
+5. Play `ninvaders`

 ## Submission

 1. Verify that your GitHub repo has a `Lab10` folder with at minimum:

    - `repeat.java` OR `repeat.c` OR `repeat.cpp`
-   - your compiled code
+   - your compiled program
    - `Makefile`
    - `Lab10.md`